supertestnet/songs/lyrics/who-wrote-the-code.md

 Every word went right into my heart
 And when I heard her teaching
 "Graphing the edges of peer to peer topologies"
-I knew my node was sure to start (so)
+I knew my node was sure to start

 Who put the hash in the hashlock contract
 Who put the share in shamir secret share scheme